Yang Jingyu: Early life

-Yang was born in Queshan, Henan (today a suburb of Zhumadian prefectural-level city) to a local farmer's family.
-He had both classic education in his village private school and in a modern school in Queshan when young.
-Yang was influenced by the New Cultural Movement after he became disappointed with the post-revolutionary warlordism.
-He went to college in Kaifeng, the then capital of Henan Province.
-In 1925, he joined the Chinese Communist Youth League in Kaifeng where he pursued his higher education and then became a member of the Communist Party of China.
+Yang was born as Ma Shangde in Queshan, Henan (today a suburb of Zhumadian prefectural-level city) to a local farmer's family.
+He received both traditional education in his village private school and modern education in a school in Queshan.
+Yang was influenced by the New Culture Movement after he became disappointed with China's post-Xinhai revolution period of warlordism.
+He went to college in Kaifeng, then the capital of Henan Province.
+In 1925, he joined the Communist Youth League of China while pursuing his higher education and then became a member of the Chinese Communist Party (CCP).
 After the Autumn Harvest Uprising he organized local farmers in Queshan into a Revolutionary Armed Force unit.
 Later he did other underground work in Xinyang, Kaifeng, and Luoyang.

-In 1929, he was dispatched to northeast China, where he held a post as the Communist Party of China Fushun special branch secretary.
+In 1929, he was dispatched to northeast China, where he held a post as the CCP Fushun special branch secretary.
 Imprisoned by the Japanese and then by the regime of Zhang Xueliang, he was rescued during the chaos following the Mukden Incident.
 After the rescue from prison, he successively held a leading position for the offices of Harbin district party committee secretary, municipal party committee secretary, and Manchurian Acting provincial party committee secretary of the Central Military Commission.

 In 1932, he set up the Chinese Workers' and Peasants' Red Army 32nd Army as a guerrilla force, and Panshi in Jilin province as his guerrilla base.

 In September, 1933 he was appointed commander-in-chief and political commissar of the Independent Division of the First Army of the Northeastern People's Revolutionary Army.
 In 1934, the Independent Division became the First Army of the Northeast People's Revolutionary Army, with Yang as commander-in-chief of the army and the Anti-Japanese United Front Army Headquarters.

 In February 1936, Yang was appointed Northeast Anti-Japanese United Army First Army commander and political commissar, in June he was appointed Northeast Anti-Japanese United Army First Route Army commander-in-chief concurrently political commissar.
 Zhou Baozhong commanded the 2nd Route Army, and Li Zhaolin the 3rd Route Army.
 This army was open to all who wanted to resist the Japanese invasion and proclaimed its willingness to ally with all other anti-Japanese forces.
 This policy won over some of the shanlin bands, including former National Salvation Army units.
 After the Marco Polo Bridge Incident a number of Manchukuoan troops deserted to the Anti-Japanese Army.